ttkpark/ttkpark/README.md

 - 👀 I’m interested in Making Something great.
 - 🌱 I’m currently learning C/C++, Java, Kotlin.
 - 💞️ I’m looking to collaborate on Interesting subjects.
-- 📫 How to reach me : @ttkpark_giho4 at Instagram.
+- 📫 How to reach me : @bbak.kiho at Instagram.

 - ✨ I've spent many times with C/C++ and Embedded Firmware like STM32,AVR.
 - MFC ,which someday I could do well, is the language which is most difficult for me.